damiencrim/Pandas-Project/README.md

 More concerning is that regardless of the type of school, students traversing from 9th Grade to 12th Grade didn't appear to elevate their respective scores, indicating a more flat trend than perhaps a desired increase.

 While this study may reinforce the notion that students attending Charter Schools outperform those in a District setting, this data is limited in providing a direct cause for that assertion.

+**** Additional Resources ******
+In addition to In-Class instruction, Zoom Review, AskBCS and on-line searches.
+Assistance was also provided in tutoring sessions with:
+Kourt Bailey
+Steve Thomas